-Formerly Pick a better snack™.
-This evidence-based campaign focuses on building fruit and vegetable consumption in children through healthy snacking.
-Produce pick of the month Pick is a monthly, in-school nutrition education program for primary grade children in at-risk elementary schools in Clark, Washoe, Elko, Lyon, Lincoln, Pershing, Carson, and Storey counties in Nevada.
-In addition to direct instruction, staff works with school wellness coordinators to build meaningful and sustainable programming to create a well environment in every school.
+Formerly Pick a better snack™, this evidence-based campaign focuses on building fruit and vegetable consumption in children through healthy snacking.
+Produce Pick of the Month is a monthly, in-school nutrition education program for primary grade children in at-risk elementary schools in Clark, Washoe, Elko, Lyon, Lincoln, Pershing, Carson, and Storey counties in Nevada.
+In addition to direct instruction, staff works with school wellness coordinators to build meaningful and sustainable programming to create a good environment in every school.

-Childhood and adolescence are the critical periods for development of good health practices.
+Childhood and adolescence are the critical periods for the development of good health practices.
 Many health behaviors established in childhood persist into adulthood.
-Because many chronic diseases are attributable to poor diet, physical inactivity and over/underweight, it is essential to start good health practices as early as possible.
+Because many chronic diseases are attributable to poor diet, physical inactivity, and being over/underweight, it is essential to start good health practices as early as possible.
 Proper nutrition is essential to a child’s physical, mental and cognitive development.

 Individuals (including children) from lower socio-economic status are more likely to be obese or overweight than those of higher socioeconomic status.
 As a group, Mexican American boys tend to have a higher incidence of overweight than non-Hispanic white or non-Hispanic black boys; and non-Hispanic black girls tend to have a higher prevalence of overweight than Mexican American or non-Hispanic white girls.
 Nevada consistently ranks among those states with the poorest self-reported eating and activity practices.